Detection of noise correlations in two qubit systems by Machine Learning: Introduction

 While for \emph{single} qubits, optimized design has allowed to achieve protection from decoherence beyond the error-correction threshold~\cite{kjaergaard_superconducting_2020,postler_demonstration_2024}, substantial work has to be done in upscaled quantum architectures.
 In such contexts, coherence times are shorter and detrimental effects of time- and space-correlated noise may be significant.
-For example, in solid-state devices, impurities in the substrates are sources of non-Markovian and space-correlated noise\cite{FalciPS2012effects} that may also originate from shared control lines or collective electromagnetic modes.
+For example, in solid-state devices, impurities in the substrates are sources of non-Markovian~\cite{MailePRB2024} and space-correlated noise~\cite{FalciPS2012effects} that may also originate from shared control lines or collective electromagnetic modes.
 In recent experiments, space-correlated 1/f noise in superconducting and semiconducting spin qubits has been characterized \cite{von_lupke_two-qubit_2020,boter_spatial_2020,zou_spatially_2023,rojas-arias_spatial_2023,YonedaNP2023noisecorrelation}.
 Similar correlations have been measured, long ago, in systems of small metallic tunnel junctions \cite{ZorinPRB1996background}.
-The effect of noise correlations in upscaled quantum architectures~\cite{vepsalainen_impact_2020} may require new noise mitigation strategies.
-The latter will be key for validating quantum error correction thresholds in more complicated scenarios.
+The characterization of noise correlations is thus a critical requirement for the advancement of large-scale quantum computing, as standard protocols and quantum error correction (QEC) thresholds often assume negligible correlations between qubit errors.
+This assumption may not hold in upscaled quantum architectures~\cite{vepsalainen_impact_2020} and can require the development of new noise-mitigation strategies.
+A variety of spectroscopic and computational methods have been developed to detect and classify these environmental influences.
+Experimental efforts have largely focused on spectroscopic protocols to quantify spatial dependencies.
+In Ref.~\cite{boter_spatial_2020} the authors utilized the coherence times of specific parallel and anti-parallel Bell states to distinguish between correlated and anti-correlated noise in Si/SiGe qubits.
+Building on this, interleaved Ramsey sequences and Bayesian estimation were implemented to reconstruct cross-power spectral densities~\cite{YonedaNP2023noisecorrelation,rojas-arias_spatial_2023}.
+To avoid the need for entangled-state preparation, Ref.~\cite{von_lupke_two-qubit_2020} introduced a two-qubit spectroscopy protocol based on continuous-control modulation (spin-locking), to simultaneously reconstruct all self- and cross-spectra.
+From a theoretical perspective, a framework to classify noise by its fundamental physical nature was developed~\cite{zou_spatially_2023}, distinguishing between classical and quantum noise and two-qubit spectroscopy based on dynamical decoupling was addressed\cite{darrigo_open-loop_2024}.

 Machine learning (ML) has recently established itself as a versatile technique that offers effective diagnostic and control tools for quantum hardware~\cite{MarquardtSPLN2021machine,KrennPRA2023artificial,GebhartNRP2023learning,BrownNJP2021reinforcement,GiannelliPLA2022tutorial,NiunQI2019universal,SgroiPRL2021reinforcement,BanchiNJP2018modelling,TorlaiNP2018neuralnetwork,PalmierinQI2020experimental,barr2024spectral, barr2025machine, barr2025machine2}.
 ML-based techniques have been proposed for the classification of time-correlated noise in qubits, of energy-correlated fluctuations in qutrits~\cite{MukherjeeMLST2024noise} and networks~\cite{martina_machine_2023}.